 Names are important, especially in the blogosphere.
 Having a memorable name can go a long way toward generating traffic for your site.
 Choosing the right name can seem daunting, but these 7 tips should help you in that process.
 Get a notebook, pen, a good place to work, and follow the steps below.

 Begin your blog naming process by answering these questions:

-- Does your blog have a specific theme?
+- What is the theme of your blog?
 For example, you may be hoping to blog about being a parent.
 Startup Daddy was developed by a man who stays home with the kids and uses his blog to talk about that and to share his knowledge about small businesses.

 - Who is your target audience?
 Make a list of different types of people you hope to reach.
 If your blog is about building amazing creations from Legos then think about places you’ll find your target market.
 Lego forums?
 Legoland?
 The Brothers Brick picked a good name that should appeal to their target audience.

 - Will you be blogging for hobby or for dollars?
 How you name your site can have a big impact on traffic and that is important if you’re planning to be blogging for dollars some day.

 - What are some of the blogs already addressing this topic or audience?
 You can do a search by going to Google Blog search and typing in your theme.
 Or you could consider the names of other blogs you like.
 Are the titles playful and fun, like the blog White on Rice Couple?
 Or do they communicate a theme like the Pioneer Woman?
 Think about these themes and see if there’s some playful phrase you could use to name your blog.

 OK.
 Once you’ve answered these questions, you’re now ready to move on to the 7 Tips for Naming Your Blog.
 Are your seatbelts fastened?

 7 Tips to Name Your Blog